dzhan111/WordHunt-Solver/README.md

 This is a program for outputting all solutions in a given board from the GamePigeon game "Wordhunt".
 This works pretty well to beat pretty much all normal players.
 The wordbank isn't exactly the same one that GamePigeon uses.
-It also depends how fast you can swipe
+It requires pygame to use the visualizer (wordhunt2.py) You can use no visualizer (wordhunt.py) if you don't have pygame.

 create a trie containing all possible words given our board